 Answer: No. If you don't introduce yourself you'll remain a stranger.

 Your Intro might go something like this: 'Hi, I'm Ange from Auckland invite me for coffee.'

 You can introduce yourself by tapping the Intro icon located in the panel below every profile photo.

 It's what the 5050 (fifty-fifty) in 5050 Coffee is all about.
 We're making gender equality a reality by requesting that people who Join as a Friend agree with the 5050 Protocol.
-By paying for your own cup of coffee, (or going 50/50) you are meeting someone on an equal 'no strings attached' basis and are therefore under no further obligation to that person whatsoever and can leave when you want.
-Everyone who registers at 5050 must agree to the underlying principle of 5050 and gender equality in order to join.
+By paying for your own cup of coffee, (or going 50/50) you are meeting a friend or friends on an equal 'no strings attached' basis and are therefore under no further obligation to anyone and can leave when you want.
+Everyone who registers on 5050cafefriends must agree to the 5050 Protocol in order to join.

 Question: But I don’t get it.
 If someone invites you for coffee shouldn’t they have to pay?

-Answer: No. You've both agreed to the 5050 principle in order to join.
+Answer: No. You have to agree to the 5050 Protocol in order to join.
 When someone sends you a coffee invite, all they’re really saying is: I’d just like to meet you in a no strings attached way with a view to perhaps becoming friends.

 By paying for your own coffee, you’re meeting someone on your own terms and you’re meeting them because you want to.
 It also places you under no obligation whatsoever to anyone that you meet.